LogicStamp/logicstamp-context/README.md

 - **`stamp context [path]`** - Scans a directory and writes AI-ready context files organized by folder.
 Generates multiple `context.json` files (one per folder containing components) plus a `context_main.json` index file at the output root.
 Shows token estimates and mode comparison in output.
 Automatically validates the generated context before writing.
 On first run (interactive mode), prompts to add `.gitignore` patterns and saves your preference - subsequent runs respect your choice.

-- **`stamp context compare <old.json> <new.json>`** - Compares two context files and reports drift.
-Detects added/removed components, changed imports, hooks, exports, and semantic hashes.
+- **`stamp context compare [options]`** - Compares all context files (multi-file mode) or two specific files to detect drift.
+In multi-file mode, uses `context_main.json` as index to compare all folder context files and detect ADDED/ORPHANED folders, per-folder DRIFT, and unchanged files (PASS).
+Shows three-tier output: folder summary, component summary, and detailed changes.
+Supports `--approve` for auto-updates (Jest-style), `--clean-orphaned` to remove stale files, and `--stats` for per-folder token deltas.
 Exits with code 1 if drift is detected (CI-friendly).

 - **`stamp context validate [file]`** - Checks an existing context file for schema and structural issues before sharing it with an AI or committing it to a repo.
 When no file is specified it looks for `context.json` in the current directory.